The Shoop Shoop Song (It's in His Kiss): Reception

-Issued as "It's in His Kiss" — despite containing a variant of the "shoop shoop" background vocal – Lewis' version became a UK Top Ten hit in August 1975:. on July 26, 1975, the track had been ranked at number 13 in its third charting week, its advance to number 8 on the August 2, 1975 chart being assisted by Lewis' performance of the song on the TOTP episode dated July 24, 1975, with the track reaching its UK chart peak of number 6 on August 9, 1975, with a third and final Top Ten ranking at number 9 on August 16, 1975.
-"It's in His Kiss" also afforded Lewis an Irish Top Ten hit at number 9, and in the US ranked as high as number 11 in club play with peripheral cross-over to the R&B chart in Billboard at number 96, while the track almost reached the Billboard Hot 100, "bubbling under" at number 107.
-"It's in His Kiss" was included on Lewis' debut Arista Records album release Not a Little Girl Anymore which reached number 40 in the UK Albums Chart.
+Issued as "It's in His Kiss" — despite containing a variant of the "shoop shoop" background vocal – Lewis' version became a UK Top Ten hit in August 1975. on July 26, 1975, the track had been ranked at No. 13 in its third charting week, its advance to No. 8 on the August 2, 1975 chart being assisted by Lewis' performance of the song on the TOTP episode dated July 24, 1975, with the track reaching its UK chart peak of No. 6 on August 9, 1975, with a third and final Top Ten ranking at No. 9 on August 16, 1975.
+"It's in His Kiss" also afforded Lewis an Irish Top Ten hit at No. 9, and in the US ranked as high as No. 11 in club play with peripheral cross-over to the R&B chart in Billboard at No. 96, while the track almost reached the Billboard Hot 100, "bubbling under" at No. 107.
+"It's in His Kiss" was included on Lewis' debut Arista Records album release Not a Little Girl Anymore which reached No. 40 in the UK Albums Chart.

 Linda Ronstadt performances

-On the episode of Saturday Night Live broadcast May 19, 1979, Linda Ronstadt and Phoebe Snow performed "The Shoop Shoop Song" as a duet; in an October 2008 interview Snow stated that she and Ronstadt "always talked about" recording "The Shoop Shoop Song", adding: "Maybe we still will"; although the duet remained unrecorded at the time of Snow's April 26, 2011, death.
+On the episode of Saturday Night Live broadcast May 19, 1979, Linda Ronstadt and Phoebe Snow performed "The Shoop Shoop Song" as a duet; in an October 2008 interview Snow stated that she and Ronstadt "always talked about" recording "The Shoop Shoop Song", adding: "Maybe we still will."
+However, the duet remained unrecorded at the time of Snow's April 26, 2011, death.
 When Ronstadt participated in two benefit concerts for Jerry Brown on December 21–22, 1979, she performed "The Shoop Shoop Song".
-That number – featuring vocal accompaniment from Nicolette Larson – was one of six songs performed by Ronstadt which were announced as tracks on her upcoming album Mad Love: however, Mad Love was issued in February 1980 without the inclusion of "The Shoop Shoop Song".
-Ronstadt performed "The Shoop Shoop Song" as a guest on an episode of The Muppet Show broadcast October 26, 1980.
-At the Rally For Nuclear Disarmament concert held in Central Park on June 12, 1982, Ronstadt's set included "The Shoop Shoop Song": vocal accompaniment was provided by Nicolette Larson and Rosemary Butler.
-Had Ronstadt recorded "The Shoop Shoop Song" for her Mad Love album it would have been produced by Peter Asher, who would eventually produce the 1990 international smash hit cover by Cher.
+That number – featuring a vocal accompaniment by Nicolette Larson – was one of six songs performed by Ronstadt that were announced as tracks on her upcoming album Mad Love; nonetheless, Mad Love was issued in February 1980 without the inclusion of "The Shoop Shoop Song".
+Ronstadt performed the song as a guest on an episode of The Muppet Show broadcast October 26, 1980.
+At the Rally for Nuclear Disarmament concert held in Central Park on June 12, 1982, Ronstadt's set included "The Shoop Shoop Song"; vocal accompaniment was provided by Nicolette Larson and Rosemary Butler.
+Had Ronstadt recorded "The Shoop Shoop Song" for her Mad Love album, it would have been produced by Peter Asher, who would eventually produce the 1990 international smash hit cover by Cher.